Patil-Sumit98/Face-Recogination/README.md

 - The accuracy of recognition depends on the dataset and the model used.
 - If using deep learning, a GPU is recommended for faster processing.

-## Acknowledgments

-This project may use open-source libraries and pre-trained models from:

-- OpenCV
-- dlib
-- Face\_recogination Python library
-- TensorFlow/Keras

-## License

-This project is intended for educational and research purposes.
-Ensure compliance with the licenses of the libraries used.